The Intelligence of Returning to What Matters

 “Sure, I can do that… and that too,”

-and suddenly your to-do list looks like a Christmas tree overdecorated and about to fall over?
+and suddenly your to-do list looks like a Christmas tree—overdecorated and about to fall over?

-Yeah.
 That was me this weekend.

 And the Sunday Cup of Joy newsletter?

-Well, not the way I planned.
+That didn’t happen.
+At least, not the way I planned.

-Because, of course, I gave it my classic “I can do it all” energy.
+Because, of course, I gave it my classic I can do it all energy.
 The kind that usually ends with me staring at a laptop at midnight, whispering, “I’ll sleep when I’m dead.”

 You can’t manage chaos by muscling through it.